Effect of electric vehicles, heat pumps, and solar panels on low-voltage feeders: Evidence from smart meter profiles

 There are several relevant output variables that are investigated in the literature.
 One can estimate how much the feeder peak increases when adding an LCT to the grid.
 More specifically, one can estimate the contribution to the feeder peak of a device, in the form of ADMD \cite{LOVE2017,admd_probabilistic_2019} or simultaneity factor \cite{Bollerslev2022}.
 Because the actual outcome of interest is grid congestion, consumption profiles are often used to run power flows on real or synthetic LVGs, to estimate the likelihood of voltage violations or transformer- or line overloading \cite{DAMIANAKIS2023,hungbo2023impact,9667519}.

 We do not perform power flow simulations on a set of representative feeders.
-We present new ways to analyse and visualise results from a random (Monte Carlo) profile sampling approach, as discussed in the results, Section \ref{sec:results}.
-Besides a quantitative assessment of how much LCTs add to the feeder peak, a lot of qualitative insight on the impact of LCTs on the LVG is provided.
+We present new ways to analyze and visualize results from a random (Monte Carlo) profile sampling approach, as discussed in the results, Section \ref{sec:results}.
+Besides a quantitative assessment of how much LCTs add to the feeder peak, several qualitative insight on the impact of LCTs on the LVG are provided.
 Compared to similar articles, we do a more extensive analysis of when the feeder peak occurs: on what hour and day of the year, how does the timing shift when LCTs are added, and how this is related temperature and amount of sunshine.